KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/object_mask.rst

 Before Object Mask can be used, it must be properly configured and models installed.
 Please refer to the chapter :doc:`Configure Object Detection</getting_started/configure_kdenlive/configuration_plugins>`.

-.. warning:: The effect works only on the selected clips in the project bin.
+.. attention:: The effect works only on the selected clips in the project bin.

 There are two ways to use Object Mask: